willis7/sionwilliams_com/content/posts/2015-03-07_graphing-build-dependencies.md

 NOTE: I'm using Spring heavily here - this may look unfamiliar if you don't know Spring.

 Here you can see I've constructed the node using the attributes I defined earlier.
-There is an id which is annotated with +@GraphId+ that Neo4j uses to track the data, a groupId, artifactId and version.
-Inside this node entity I have also defined a +Set<Artifact>+ of dependencies marked up as +@RelatedTo+.
-This means that every member of this set is expected to also exist as a separate +Artifact+ node, and this node +DEPENDS_ON+ them.
+There is an id which is annotated with `@GraphId` that Neo4j uses to track the data, a groupId, artifactId and version.
+Inside this node entity I have also defined a `Set<Artifact>` of dependencies marked up as `@RelatedTo`.
+This means that every member of this set is expected to also exist as a separate `Artifact` node, and this node `DEPENDS_ON` them.

 So, this concludes part 1.
 Pt2 coming soon..